Prohibition in Canada: Nunavut

 There are also 12 communities that operate the committee system.
 In these communities anybody wishing to purchase alcohol must obtain permission, including the quantity, from a locally elected Alcohol Education Committee (AEC), before they are allowed to order from Iqaluit (Baffin communities), Rankin Inlet (Kivalliq communities), or Yellowknife (Kitikmeot communities).
-These communities are Arctic Bay, Cape Dorset, Chesterfield Inlet, Clyde River, Hall Beach, Igloolik, Kimmirut, Naujaat (Repulse Bay), Pond Inlet, Qikiqtarjuaq, Resolute Bay, and Whale Cove.
-Seven communities are unrestricted: Baker Lake, Cambridge Bay, Grise Fiord, Iqaluit, Kugluktuk, Rankin Inlet, and Taloyoak.
+These communities are Arctic Bay, Chesterfield Inlet, Clyde River, Igloolik, Kimmirut, Kinngait, Naujaat, Pond Inlet, Qikiqtarjuaq, Resolute Bay, Sanirajak, and Whale Cove.
+Six communities are unrestricted: Baker Lake, Cambridge Bay, Grise Fiord, Iqaluit, Rankin Inlet, and Taloyoak.

-In May 2022 the hamlet of Kugluktuk voted to return to limit on alcohol sales.
+In May 2022, the hamlet of Kugluktuk voted to return to limit on alcohol sales.
 A total of 287 votes were cast.
-This was equivalent to 38 percent of eligible voters in the community whose total population is approximately 1,400.
+This was equivalent to 38 per cent of eligible voters in the community whose total population is approximately 1,400.
 Sixty per cent of those voters opted for restrictions, which exceeds the 60-per-cent threshold that was required for change.